AdRoll/baker/content/en/docs/How Tos/pipeline_configuration.md

 We use this file to:
  * define the topology (i.e the list of components) of the pipeline we want to run
  * configure each component
- * setup general elements such as metrics for instance
+ * setup general elements such as metrics

 ### Configuration file